Dublin: Landmarks

 Dublin has many landmarks and monuments dating back hundreds of years.
 One of the oldest is Dublin Castle, which was first founded as a major defensive work on the orders of England's King John in 1204, shortly after the Norman invasion of Ireland in 1169, when it was commanded that a castle be built with strong walls and good ditches for the defence of the city, the administration of justice, and the protection of the King's treasure.
 Largely complete by 1230, the castle was of typical Norman courtyard design, with a central square without a keep, bounded on all sides by tall defensive walls and protected at each corner by a circular tower.
 Sited to the south-east of Norman Dublin, the castle formed one corner of the outer perimeter of the city, using the River Poddle as a natural means of defence.

 One of Dublin's most prominent landmarks is the Spire of Dublin, officially entitled the "Monument of Light".
 It is a 121.2 m conical spire made of stainless steel, completed in 2003 and located on O'Connell Street, where it meets Henry Street and North Earl Street.
 It replaced Nelson's Pillar and is intended to mark Dublin's place in the 21st century.
 The spire was designed by Ian Ritchie Architects, who sought an "Elegant and dynamic simplicity bridging art and technology".
-The base of the monument is lit and the top is illuminated to provide a beacon in the night sky across the city.
+The base of the monument is lit, and its top is illuminated to serve as a beacon in the night sky across the city.

 The Old Library of Trinity College Dublin, holding the Book of Kells, is one of the city's most visited sites.
 The Book of Kells is an illustrated manuscript created by Irish monks circa 800 AD.
 The Ha'penny Bridge, an iron footbridge over the River Liffey, is one of the most photographed sights in Dublin and is considered to be one of Dublin's most iconic landmarks.